 About the grant

-Grants of up to $2,000 are available for the publication of any specific or general local history or natural history in rural and regional Victoria.
-The Grant is intended for small organisations with an interest in publishing works of historical value, even where the organisation has little or no experience of self publishing work.
-Joint projects encompassing several groups or annual/special edited journals incorporating submitted historical articles from a wide community are encouraged.
+- Publication.
+The publication of any specific or general local history or natural history in rural and regional Victoria.
+The grant is intended for small organisations with an interest in publishing works of historical value, even where the organisation has little or no experience of self-publishing work.
+Joint projects encompassing several groups or annual/special edited journals incorporating submitted historical articles from a wide community are encouraged; or

 Applicants are required to submit a proposal including details of the intended date of publication.
-It is expected that considerable research has already been undertaken before applying.
+It is expected that considerable research has already been undertaken before applying and that publication is anticipated within 12 months of the grant being made.

 Applications open on 1 March and close on 31 July each year.